 - Ground-level space and large access door for moving waste oil in and biodiesel out.

-- Flammables storage and temperature control

 - Close water access.

 - Strong ventilation capabilities.

-- Level of rehabilitation a building needs
+- · Level of rehabilitation a building needs

 A customized space may not be needed to start a biodiesel operation.
 The space used by LGPS is a generic commercial office space with typical access to power.